brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 ### Context Questions & Assumptions

 _Where can I find more information about the jargon terms and associated assumptions in this agreement?_

 * The ‘collective’ referenced in this agreement is the Brassica Collective, as described in our handbook
 * This agreement assumes familiarity with our broader set of Participation Agreements, and any ambiguities in this agreement should be interpreted in that context.
 In this context:
     * ‘we’ refers to all current participants in the Brassica Collective.
     * A ‘current participant’ is everyone who has opted-in to their ‘minimum responsibilities’ to the collective for the relevant interval(s), as described in the Responsibilities and Expectations Agreement
     * If we have a Conduct Supporters Agreement then references to 'conduct supporter(s)' indicate those participants currently acting in the relevant conduct supporter role(s) it describes.
 * This agreement draws on lessons from transformative approaches to navigating conflict and disability justice approaches to moving at the speed of trust.
-Also see the‘Conflict is Inevitable: Knowledge Roundup’.
+Also see the [‘Conflict is Inevitable: Knowledge Roundup’](https://commonslibrary.org/conflict-is-inevitable-knowledge-roundup/).

 _Will I get kicked out of the collective if my behaviour fails to meet the expectations expressed in this document or one of the other agreements?_

-* No, no no no no!
+* No, no. Relax.
 This document is intended to be useful in a wide range of situations from small everyday missteps to serious ongoing unacceptable behaviour.
 * The intention is that the response guidelines can be used to support a structured response to each situation within that range.
 * We aim to be using these processes often and early when engaging with the project and each other to respond well to inevitable mistakes, misunderstandings, conflict and instances of harm.

 _Why do we need a Conduct agreement?_

 * In this collective, all participants share responsibility for aligning our behaviour towards each other and those in our wider communities with our foundational set of values.
 * We recognise that it is not enough to hold values as abstract concepts; our values matter when they are put into practice.
 * A conduct agreement can help us foster spaces where we can build trust with each other and relate well across our differences by: